SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 We commenced our application development by evaluating a suite of fundamental machine learning models, including logistic regression, neural networks, and k-nearest neighbors (KNN).
 This initial phase aimed to establish a baseline understanding of model performance and to identify the strengths and limitations of each approach.

 During this phase, we discovered that while these "basic" models provided reasonable performance on certain tasks, they often struggled to capture the nuanced complexities inherent in natural language processing tasks.
 Their performance was limited by factors such as feature engineering requirements, model capacity, and scalability issues, prompting us to explore more advanced methodologies.

---> Say why we used each model (inclusio-exclusion criteria): why we don't keep it. the motivation for the model.

 Please find the link to the code below if you wish to execute it: